Guide to guide

 If you are in doubt concerning choosing the right category, choose "individual arrangement".
 We will contact you then and find a suitable arrangement for everybody.

 - In the description field, you should sum up the topics that you address in your guide.
 Moreover, you might attribute copyrights and give credit to people who are involved.
 If your guide is based on a real guided tour, of course you may refer to this.
 In the description, you can use text formatting such as bold text, headings and links.
-You'll find more information about this in the notes about text formatting.
+How that works is described below the text field in edit mode (click on the pencil above the description).

 After entering the general guide information, you can begin with the actual stations of your guide.